trimstray/nginx-admins-handbook/doc/RULES.md

   * [Always use $request_uri instead of $uri in proxy_pass](#beginner-always-use-request_uri-instead-of-uri-in-proxy_pass)
 - **[Load Balancing](#load-balancing)**
 - **[Others](#others)**

-One of the frequent uses of the NGINX is setting it up as a proxy server that can off load much of the infrastructure concerns of a high-volume distributed web application.

 #### :beginner: Use pass directive compatible with backend protocol